 Datable associated objects are restricted to the group of Early Bronze Age faience and glass beads from Knackyboy Cairn.
-Consequently an initial date for these ceramics can not be established.
+Consequently an initial date for these ceramics cannot be established.
 O'Neil's interim report (1952) of Knackyboy provides a strong indication of a stratigraphic sequence: curved walled vessels with cord or comb impressions were first deposited and then overlain by cremated deposits which included the faience beads.
 The deposits above appear to have contained vessels with incised decoration, with plain vessels more towards the top.
-Robinson (2007, 56), has published an interpretation of this sequence in which he places the lowest level, and the cord impressed vessels, at a date preceding the Early Bronze Age beads, in the Late Neolithic.
+Robinson (2007, 56), has published an interpretation of this sequence in which he places the lowest level, and the cord impressed vessels, at a date preceding the Early Bronze Age beads.
 From this he moves to situate most initial entrance grave deposits in the third millennium cal BC (ibid, 60).

-The first radiocarbon determinations from an entrance grave have just been obtained (Mulville and Sawyer forthcoming): the sequence of ten dates from cremated bone from Knackyboy Cairn on St Martin's all fall within the period 1742 to 1266 cal BC ( $2\sigma$ ), while a date of 1893-1742 cal BC has been obtained from cremated bone in a cist from Old Town, St Mary's (ibid) and Robinson's interpretation must be regarded as speculation until Knackyboy Cairn is published.
-Katharine Sawyer's current work towards a University of Exeter Doctoral thesis on entrance graves is expected to clarify much of the ceramic and artefactual data.
+The first radiocarbon determinations from an entrance grave were obtained during research for Katharine Sawyer's PhD thesis 'Isles of the Dead?
+The setting and function of the Bronze Age chambered cairns and cists of the Isles of Scilly' (Sawyer 2015): the sequence of ten dates from cremated bone from Knackyboy Cairn on St Martin's all fall in the middle centuries of the second millennium cal BC, which a date of 1900-1700 cal BC (OxA-26373; Table 4.1) has been obtained from cremated bone in a cist from Old Town, St Mary's (ibid) and Robinson's interpretation must be regarded as speculation.

 An Early to Middle Bronze Age date for the principal use of entrance graves is supported by comparison with data from the Cornish mainland.
 If the analogy between Scillonian Bronze Age ceramics and Trevisker ware is valid, then the former belongs broadly within the second millennium cal BC.
-Trevisker cord decorated ceramics appear to have been selected - as opposed to those with incised decoration - for Early Bronze Age burial deposition (Quinnell, in prep c).
+Trevisker cord decorated ceramics appear to have been selected - as opposed to those with incised decoration - for Early Bronze Age burial deposition (Quinnell, forthcoming d).
 This fits well with the apparent primacy of cord impressed vessels at Knackyboy Cairn and their frequency at Bant's Carn.
 The recent publication of Bosiliack entrance grave in West Penwith has produced radiocarbon dates centred on the seventeenth and sixteenth centuries cal BC for that site (Jones and Thomas 2010, 275).
 Jones and Thomas also re-emphasise the close relationship between Trevisker ceramics and entrance graves at Ballowal and Tregaseal (ibid, 282), and redraw attention to an Early Bronze Age radiocarbon determination at Tregiffian (ibid, 284).
-In Cornwall large and complex structures associated with burial appear to belong to the Early Bronze Age, with small monuments in unobtrusive positions continuing the position into the Middle Bronze Age (Jones and Quinnell 2011).
+In Cornwall large and complex structures often associated with burial appear to belong to the Early Bronze Age, with small monuments in unobtrusive positions continuing the position into the Middle Bronze Age (Jones and Quinnell 2011).
 This background would be compatible with some continued use, or building, of smaller monuments in Scilly in the Middle Bronze Age.